YogeshGoyyalA-1/Asic_Design/README.md

 **Observation** :- We can see the gradual increment in sum from 0 to 9 in the end the sum of numbers from 0 to 9 is 45 which is `Ox2D` in hexadecimal which is stored in the register 14

-### Waveforms from GTKwavr platform by running .v file after conversion
+### Waveforms from GTKwave platform by running .v file after conversion
 **Clk Waveform**
 ![Step 2](./Lab10/6.png)
 **Reset Waveform**